 I’ve lived in two places before Columbus.
 I was born in State College, Pennsylvania, and we moved to Lawrence, Kansas when I was 4.
 Now, years later, my parents are continuing to pursue their professional goals at their third university and my third city.

-From age 4 to 15, I was in one place.
+For most of my life, I was in one place.
 My brother was born a few days after we found a permanent home in Lawrence.
-My older sister graduated high school from Lawrence High.
+My older sister graduated from Lawrence High School.
 I spent elementary, middle, and freshman year of high school in the same city and district, where I saw classmates come and go numerous times.

 New kids were exciting, something to interrupt the perfunctory realities experienced every day at school.